akietorna/COE356-The-Blossoms-Portable-library/README.md

 # Portable-library
-An online library for KNUST Students
+A convenient portable library for KNUST Students